Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: So the lime is like in your juice or in your foot.
 It does just antibacterial.

 A: Lime juice will reduce the need for having white blood cells there.
 See you're thinking ahead of me again.
 So I wanted to take other people.
 They're not as smart as you.
 Okay?
 So when we have white blood cells, they eat dead red blood cells.
 They keep the blood clean.
 Their waste is nutrients.
 It can be reused in the body.
 It doesn't even have to dump into the intestines.
 Anything that a white blood cell, as long as it's organic and pure and natural, the waste can be recycled in the blood.
 Okay?
 When your body cannot have, doesn't have the proper bacteria or parasites or fungus in a particular area, you will get pus.
 Pus is white blood cells leaving the bloodstream, going into an area to eat up dead cells, dead tissue.
 That's all it is.
 So that's why your dogs and cats, anytime you're pussing, they'll come over and lick your white blood cells.
 They know it's good stuff because there's very little toxins in it, but you're losing all these white blood cells.
 Remember, you reproduce your white blood cells, red white blood cells in the bone marrow, it's a slow process.
 Plus they have to mature in the bone marrow, and when they mature, they enter the bloodstream.
 So it isn't like they divide and then all of a sudden go into the bloodstream.
 They have to mature, so there's only so many red white blood cells that can manifest, that can breed in the bone marrow at a time and mature and get into the system.
 So there's a limit.
 So whenever you're losing white blood cells in pus, it's a huge waste.

 Lime juice coats any toxin so your body doesn't damage cells surrounding cells, so your body has to call in white blood cells to eat them.
-So what will happen is when the body throws off that toxin to the skin, it'll be a little dry area where you just scratch it off.
-So instead of having pussy and the big area of the skin which is red and inflamed and pusses, you have a little dryness in that area and you'll just pick off the toxin as it comes out the dry skin.
+So what will happen is when the body throws off that toxin through the skin, it'll be a little dry area where you just scratch it off.
+So instead of having pus and the big area of the skin which is red and inflamed and pusses, you have a little dryness in that area and you'll just pick off the toxin as it comes out the dry skin.
 Easy way to do it.
 Okay?

 Q: So if it's mainly protein deficiency, how come the raspberries and honey works?

 A: Because they have a tendency to raise sugar levels and pull out glycogen out of the body.

-Q: But it wouldn't be printed as blueberries and honey or some other berries.
+Q: But it wouldn't be as good with blueberries and honey or some other berries.
 I mean, it has to be raspberries.

 A: It can be any berry.
 Any berry.
 But that's just a quick fix.
 It's not going to remedy your problem.
 The problem is you're having olive oil with your meat all the time.